Epsilon-K/CS-Graduation-Project/README.md

 # CS-Graduation-Project

  ## Traffic monitoring with computer vision
-This is our final year for bachelor degree graduation project.
+This is our final year graduation project for bachelor degree in computer science.
 Authors : @Epsilon-K & @Mohammedaltaher.

-### Todo:
-* add project source code @Mohammedaltaher
-* import the python version of CV traffic system into C# @Epsilon-K